-RORY STEWART MP PRAISES GOVERNMENT BOOST FOR PENRITH MOUNTAIN RESCUE
+RORY PRAISES GOVERNMENT BOOST FOR PENRITH MOUNTAIN RESCUE

 Penrith and The Border MP Rory Stewart has praised the work of a group of dedicated volunteers, who have been awarded £5,958 to boost their vital life-saving work.